 Were the Beatles the Catalyst for the Charles Manson Murders?

-‘Revolution 9,’ a disturbing montage of screams, explosions, grunting pigs and machine gun fire, also resonated with Manson.
-“Rise!” is shouted on the track; that word would be written in blood on the walls of the LaBianca home on the second night of the killing spree.
+"Revolution 9," a disturbing montage of screams, explosions, grunting pigs and machine gun fire, also resonated with Manson.
+“Rise,” the word that would be written in blood on the walls of the LaBianca home on the second night of the killing spree, is shouted on the track.
 The phrase “Number nine” is repeated throughout, which Manson interpreted as a reference to the ninth chapter of the Bible’s Book of Revelation.

-“I saw the horses in the vision, and them that sat on them, having breastplates of fire… and out of their mouths issued fire and smoke and brimstone.”
+“I saw the horses in the vision, and them that sat on them, having breastplates of fire, "the Bible verse reads, "and out of their mouths issued fire and smoke and brimstone.”
 The “breastplates of fire” represented the Beatles’ electric guitars; the “fire and smoke and brimstone” were the band’s incendiary lyrics that would incite Helter Skelter.

-When the Beatles released the hard-rocking ‘Revolution’ as the B-side to ‘Hey Jude’ in Aug.1968, it included the lyric, “But when you’re talking ‘bout destruction / Don’t you know that you can count me out.”
+When the Beatles released the hard-rocking "Revolution" as the B-side to "Hey Jude" in August 1968, it included the lyric, “But when you’re talking ‘bout destruction / Don’t you know that you can count me out.”
 But when a slower version was released on the 'White Album' three months later, the line became “Don’t you know that you can count me out – in.”
 Manson took this change as an indication that the Beatles now sanctioned his plan for a race war.

-McCartney told KCRW radio how he came to write ‘Blackbird’ in 1968.
+For Manson, "Blackbird" was an emphatic statement that this was the time for black people to revolt against the white power structure.
+Paul McCartney, however, offered a much different take on the meaning of "Blackbird," in an interview with KCRW.
 “I was in Scotland just playing on my guitar, and I remembered this whole idea of ‘you were only waiting for this moment to arise’ was about, you know, the black people's struggle in the Southern states, and I was using the symbolism of a black bird.
-It's not really about a blackbird whose wings are broken, you know, it’s a bit more symbolic.”
-For Manson, the song was an emphatic statement that this was the time for black people to revolt against the white power structure.
+It's not really about a blackbird whose wings are broken, you know.
+It's a bit more symbolic.”

-John Lennon, in Rolling Stone, added: “A lot of the things he says are true: he is a child of the state, made by us, and he took their children in when nobody else would.
-He’s balmy, like any other Beatle-kind of fan who reads mysticism into it. … I don’t know what 'Helter Skelter' has to do with knifing somebody."
+John Lennon, in Rolling Stone, added that "a lot of the things he says are true: he is a child of the state, made by us, and he took their children in when nobody else would.
+He’s balmy, like any other Beatle-kind of fan who reads mysticism into it. [...]
+I don’t know what 'Helter Skelter' has to do with knifing somebody."

-Meanwhile, two of the victims were acquaintances of Ringo Starr‘s.
+Meanwhile, the murders hit Ringo Starr particularly close to home.
 “It was upsetting,” he said.
 “I mean, I knew Roman Polanski and Sharon Tate and, God, it was a rough time.
 It stopped everyone in their tracks, because suddenly all this violence came out in the midst of all this love and peace and psychedelia.
-It was pretty miserable, actually, and everyone got really insecure — not just us, not just the rockers, but everyone in L.A. felt: 'Oh God, it can happen to anybody.'
+It was pretty miserable, actually, and everyone got really insecure -- not just us, not just the rockers, but everyone in L.A. felt: 'Oh God, it can happen to anybody.'
 Thank God they caught the bugger.”

 In 1971, Manson and four members of the Family – Charles “Tex” Watson, Patricia Krenwinkel, Leslie van Houten and Susan Atkins – were convicted of murder and sentenced to death.
 The following year, California abolished the death penalty.
 The sentences of Manson and the Family members were commuted to life in prison.
 Atkins died in prison in 2009.
 Manson and the others remain behind bars, where they have been repeatedly denied parole.